paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

   - `"Development"`: A string indicating the chain is a development chain that runs mainly on one node.
   - `{ "Custom": "..." }`: A JSON object indicating the chain is a custom chain.
 The value of the `"Custom"` field is a string.

-- `bootnodes` is an array of strings containing the [p2p multiaddr](https://github.com/libp2p/specs/blob/master/addressing/README.md#the-p2p-multiaddr) of the bootnodes of the chain.
+- `bootnodes` is an array of strings containing the [multi adresss format](https://github.com/multiformats/multiaddr) of the bootnodes of the chain.
 For example, the `"/dns/polkadot-bootnode-0.polkadot.io/tcp/30333/p2p/12D3KooWSz8r2WyCdsfWHgPyvD8GKQdJ1UAiRmrcrs8sQB3fe2KU"` is a valid p2p multiaddr, where `12D3KooWSz8r2WyCdsfWHgPyvD8GKQdJ1UAiRmrcrs8sQB3fe2KU` represents the peer ID of the bootnode.
 To establish a connection to the chain at least one bootnode is needed.
 The servers are encouraged to provide at least one trusted bootnode.